 Consume Information and Create New Knowledge

 As a novice user, I focused my lesson planning on finding resources to help students consume new information.
-I used the Discovery Education search feature to browse by topic or standard to find videos.
+I used the Discovery Education Experience search feature to browse by topic or standard to find videos.
 You can filter search results (by grade, subject, or type of resource) which saves time in the planning process, but my initial goal was just finding ways to present information in new, exciting ways.

 To engage my students, I included videos in my lecture-style lessons to break up my lecture teaching.
 Playing a video segment and interjecting lecture, discussion, and questioning helped keep students interested, as a simple change in input refocuses students’ attention to the lesson.
 By incorporating videos into my lessons, I am keeping them engaged through offering a variety of inputs: video, lecture, and discussion with their classmates, rather than hoping to keep their attention through just lecture.